 At the time of publishing, prices for an adult meal and show ticket start from $99.99 and children tickets start from $69.99.
 Children under two years old are free but do not get a meal so you will have to pack food for them.
 Click here to buy your tickets online.

 Outback Spectacular is located between Movie World and Wet’n’Wild at Oxenford on the Gold Coast.

 24. Learn to Surf

 Outdoor activities Gold Coast has to offer include loads of water sports, with surfing being an Aussie favourite.
 What better thing to do while on the Gold Coast than learn to surf at one of the beautiful beaches the Gold Coast has to offer from a qualified professional surf instructor.

-There are a variety of places in Gold Coast where you can learn to surf and there is sure to be one near wherever you are staying.
+There are a variety of places in the Gold Coast where you can learn to surf, and there is sure to be one near wherever you are staying.
 Here a few options to check out:

 - Surfers Paradise: From $69 for 2 hours of surf lessons.
 Click here for more information or to book.